A Comparison between Financial and Gambling Markets: Introduction

 As highlighted, both markets have seen the prevalence of peer-to-peer markets conquering the traditional domain of large companies, such as stocks, options and the provision of betting odds.
 Tim Berners-Lee’s original vision for the World Wide Web created the concept of P2P computing or networking, characterized by distributed application architecture that distributes tasks among equipotent peers.
 The architecture underlying P2P systems gained substantial traction following the release of the file sharing system Napster in 1999, which significantly popularized this framework \citep{barkai2001peer}.
 These participants hold equal privilege within the application’s framework.
 After that, enabling users to establish a virtual network detached from physical constraints, operating independently of administrative authorities or restrictions \citep{steinmetz2005peer}.
 This has made P2P systems a significant area in various fields, including financial markets and gambling markets, which are likely to reshape traditional market dynamics and foster greater inclusivity and accessibility for participants.
 The peer-to-peer system has revolutionized the way transactions and interactions occur in these markets, providing individuals with more direct and unrestricted access to financial instruments and betting opportunities \citep{bebbington2017studies}.
 This decentralization of trading activities has democratized the process, empowering users to engage in peer-to-peer transactions without relying on intermediaries or centralized authorities.

+In this sense, the present study does not merely catalogue descriptive similarities between financial and gambling markets, but seeks to establish a conceptual bridge that enables systematic cross-market knowledge transfer.
+In particular, peer-to-peer gambling markets exhibit core microstructural characteristics, such as decentralized price formation, continuous order matching, back-lay spreads, and direct participant interaction, which are fundamentally analogous to those observed in modern financial exchanges.
+These shared institutional and operational features suggest that peer-to-peer betting markets can be interpreted not simply as recreational platforms, but as functionally comparable speculative trading environments.
+Therefore, the view adds to a more unified understanding of speculative behavior under uncertainty and forms a theoretical foundation for integrating gambling markets into broader financial market analysis.
+The study therefore locates peer-to-peer gambling markets within a financially interpretable framework for building transferable models, strategies and analytical tools that transcend conventional disciplinary boundaries.

 Therefore, the primary objective of this paper is to explore the similarities between financial and gambling markets, considering traditional markets as well as peer-to-peer markets.
-As relatively little work has been published in this area, this paper fills the gap.
+Despite the growing literature comparing financial and gambling markets, existing studies primarily remain descriptive and fragmented, with limited integration of market microstructure, behavioral mechanisms, and transferable quantitative strategies.
+Moreover, peer-to-peer gambling markets have rarely been examined within a unified financial market framework.
+This study addresses this gap by providing a structured comparative analysis across some components and by explicitly evaluating the transferability of financial trading concepts to modern betting exchanges.
 The key components of financial markets primarily include trading (for instance, participants, instruments, and intermediaries) and regulatory institutions \citep{kidwell2016financial}.
 This paper focuses on trading since the regulatory institutions have previously been compared \citep{weidner2022gambling}.
 The comparison will be conducted across five key aspects, which are the platform, product, procedure, participant, and strategy.
 By using the 4W1H (i.e., what, when, where, who, and how) methodology \citep{lee20214w1h}, the authors argue that these five components comprise the essence of trading.